callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 This will use the `sample.pdf` included in the Docker image and extract its text to `sample.txt`.

 **Note:** The `ignore` value in the example command simply represents a placeholder keycode.
 You can use any arbitrary string in its place.
-These are normally required when running the unmodified sample app locally but are ignored in this Docker-based setup.
+These are normally required when running the unmodified sample app locally but are ignored for the modified samples programs.

 ### Patch and Rebuild the Sample-C Application to use a callas license server